opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

 * When attaching an Instance to one or more networks using Ports, place the security groups on the Port and not the Instance.
 If you place the security groups on the Instance, the security groups will not be applied upon creation, but they will be applied upon a refresh.
-This is a known HuaweiCloud bug.
+This is a known OpenTelekomCloud bug.

 * Network IP information is not available within an instance for networks that are attached with Ports.
 This is mostly due to the flexibility Neutron Ports